Luke McNally

-Luke McNally (born 20 September 1999) is an Irish professional footballer who plays as a central defender for EFL Championship club Coventry City on loan from Burnley.
-He previously played for Oxford United for 18 months, having joined them from League of Ireland Premier Division club St Patrick's Athletic, the club where he started his professional career.
-He has also spent a season on loan at Drogheda United.
+Luke McNally (born 20 September 1999) is an Irish professional footballer who plays as a central defender for EFL Championship club Bristol City.

 Club career

 Early career

 Raised in Enfield, County Meath, McNally played for his local club Enfield Celtic before signing for his local League of Ireland club Drogheda United in August 2015.
 He played for the club's under 17 side for their 2015 and 2016 seasons before moving to Dublin club St Patrick's Athletic in March 2017, playing with their under 19 side.
-He played in the same Under 19s team as fellow future first team players including Jake Walker, Brian Maher, Paul Clearly and Joe Manley.
+He played in the same Under 19s team as fellow future first-team players including Jake Walker, Brian Maher, Paul Clearly and Joe Manley.
 In 2018, his side got to the Enda McGuill Cup final, ultimately losing out 2–1 to Bohemians at Richmond Park on 4 September.

 St Patrick's Athletic

-McNally's first involvement in a first team squad was on 8 August 2017, when he was named on the bench for a Leinster Senior Cup game against Firhouse Clover, remaining an unused substitute.
+McNally's first involvement in a first-team squad was on 8 August 2017, when he was named on the bench for a Leinster Senior Cup game against Firhouse Clover, remaining an unused substitute.
 On 8 February 2019, it was announced that McNally had signed a two-year professional contract with St Patrick's Athletic, while he would be loaned to Drogheda United for the 2019 League of Ireland First Division season.